Last Updated: August 9, 2021

 8. Over 9% of business websites use Joomla.

 Interestingly, Joomla has a substantially higher share among business-focused websites.
 The core strengths of the CMS, like security and flexibility, make it particularly suited for business use.
-Using the CMS is also slightly more complicated than WordPress, which often necessitates hiring a developer – something that’s typically easier for a business than for an individual blogger.
+Using the CMS is also slightly more complicated than WordPress and the Joomla ecosystem can’t match the sheer number of managed WordPress hosting services, meaning Joomla often necessitates hiring a developer – something that’s typically easier for a business than for an individual blogger.

 9. 300+ Joomla websites are added every day.